 - Get noticed.
 Serve as the featured speaker at a seminar or workshop.
 If that isn’t an option, sit on a panel of speakers.

-- Be customer centric.
+- Be customer-centric.
 The best marketing is a delighted customer.
 Be willing to go the extra mile and take actions your competitors might not.
-Delighted customers will tell others about your business.
+Satisfied customers will tell others about your business.

 - Create a follow-up strategy for after the event.
 Have a plan in place for following up with everyone who visited your booth and anyone you’ve made contact with at the event.
 Don’t try to sell, except to those who expressed a strong interest in buying your product.
 Instead, send an email thanking them for visiting your booth.